 Depression, anxiety and related mental health disorders are startlingly complex and pervasive.
 Involving tangled interactions of biological, psychological and social factors, such complex disorders have long been considered forlorn “outsiders” in the realm of scientific and medical study.

 The terms depression and anxiety themselves have even come to carry with them an ominous cloud of stigmatizing beliefs- casting a shadow of shame and secrecy around those who struggle with these “mysterious” conditions.
 And yet, despite this cold and isolating perspective, such debilitating mental health disorders are startlingly common across our population.

-In fact, best estimates reveal that during a lifetime, more than 25% of individuals develop at least one mental or behavioral disorder.
-(1) The World Health Organization has even projected that by 2020 depression will be the second leading cause of medical disability on earth.
-(1) Given these shocking predictions, mental health conditions, once written off as “personal failures” or “weaknesses,” are now garnering greater attention as significant public health concerns.
+According to the National Institute of Mental health, nearly 20% of US adults live with mental illness.
+The World Health Organization has even stated depression is one of the leading causes of disability worldwide.
+Given these shocking predictions, mental health conditions, once written off as “personal failures” or “weaknesses,” are now garnering greater attention as significant public health concerns.